-Over the years, I have come across a lot of misconceptions about California child custody.
+Over the years, I have come across a lot of misconceptions about California child custody laws.
 Folks are confused about the meaning of physical custody versus legal custody.
-We hear co-parents throwing terms like “sole custody”, “joint custody”, or “primary physical custody” around without having any real understanding of what those terms mean.
-Even some experienced attorneys, who should know better, get it wrong.
-The confusion is so widespread, that I almost always give my clients a bit of a primer about what the different terms for California child custody arrangements in the California Family Code mean.
+We hear co-parents throwing terms like “sole custody”, “joint custody”, or “primary physical custody” around without having any real grasp of what those terms mean.

 [The key definitions relating to California child custody issues can be read at California Family Code sections 3000 to 3007.]

-[The research is very clear about the effects of parental conflict on children after divorce.
+[The research is clear about the effects of parental conflict on children after divorce.
 For further reading, I recommend The Good Divorce by my friend and colleague Constance Ahrons, Ph.D. and her follow up book We’re Still Family.
-For Dr. Ahron’s website, go to http://constanceahrons.com/.
+For more information about Dr. Ahrons, click here.